pogster/unidays-php/README.md

 #### Return

 A URL will be returned to you which can be placed within a script element on your post-payment/order-success page to call the API.
+If successful a response with a status code of 200 OK will be returned.
+This will only work for `GET` requests.

 #### Example